 Our vision is for vibrant, sustainable and adaptive communities across rural, regional and remote Australia.

 We strongly believe that local people are best-placed to know what is going to work best in their communities, so we focus on helping communities address local opportunities and challenges, to deal with factors of distance and service access and to maintain and build community cohesion and strength.

-Since being established in 2000, FRRR has distributed approximately $70M to around 8,000 projects across rural, regional and remote Australian communities.
+Since being established in 2000, FRRR has distributed more than $75M to around 8,000 projects across rural, regional and remote Australian communities.
 Those funds have focused on enabling communities to respond to the needs of their:

 - People, by developing healthy, connected, skilled communities and individuals;